FC Bayern Munich

+The club had at least one player in eleven consecutive FIFA World Cup finals from 1986 to 2022.

 By winning the 2020 FIFA Club World Cup, Bayern Munich became only the second club to win the "sextuple" (winning the League, Cup, and Champions League in one season followed by the Domestic Supercup, UEFA Supercup and Club World Cup in the next season), or all trophies that a club can win in a calendar year.
 Bayern Munich is one of five clubs to have won all three of UEFA's main club competitions and the only German club to achieve that.
-As of June 2025, Bayern Munich are ranked second in UEFA club rankings.
 The club has traditional local rivalries with 1860 Munich and 1.
-FC Nürnberg the rivalry it has with Borussia Dortmund is known as Der Klassiker.
+FC Nürnberg.
+The rivalry it has with Borussia Dortmund is known as Der Klassiker.

 Bayern Munich is one of the most widely supported football clubs in the world, and in November 2025, Bayern had more than 432,500 official club members, and 4,425 officially registered fan clubs, with over 328,564 members, making the club the largest sports club in the world by membership.
 The club has other departments for chess, handball, basketball, gymnastics, bowling, table tennis and senior football, with more than 1,500 active members.
 Since the beginning of the 2005–06 season, Bayern has played its home games at the Allianz Arena.
 Previously, the team had played at Munich's Olympiastadion for 33 years.
 The team colours are red and white, and the crest shows the white and blue flag of Bavaria.
-Bayern Munich has the largest revenue out of any German sports club and the fifth highest-earning football club in the world.
+Bayern Munich has the largest revenue out of any German sports club and is one of the highest-earning football clubs in the world.
 Bayern earned a record breaking €978.3 million in the 2024–25 season.